FlorentLM/pytinybvh/README.md

     [2, 2, 2, 0], [3, 2, 2, 0], [2, 3, 2, 0],
 ], dtype=np.float32)

-# This is a zero-copy operation.
+# This is a zero-copy operation
 bvh = BVH.from_vertices(vertices_4d, quality=BuildQuality.Balanced)
 ```